mars0i/bali/src/extensions/popco/README.md

 copying the specialized netlog.sh script into the NetLogo dir and running NetLogo with that.

+NOTE: If you're not running java 1.6, you may need to run NetLogo using the netlogo.sh script to prevent the normal run method from starting it as if it's running under java 1.6.
+If you're not running java 1.6, then popco will end up being compiled for whatever version you have, and you need NetLogo to run under the same version of java.

 ### Compiling

 Type 'make', perhaps after exporting an environmental variable NETLOGO